 I believe it’s important to pay attention to your eyes and vision after 50 because they can change rapidly as we age.
 It’s something I’ve always been concerned about because I’ve spent a lot of time at the optometrist.
 Can you believe I’ve worn contacts for 50 years?
-I started wearing them when I was 14 and I’ll be 64 in December.
+I started wearing them when I was 14 and I’m over 60 now.
 Sheesh!

 One eye disease we all need to look out for is age-related macular degeneration because it can eventually cause total blindness.
 I wrote a post about it here.
 You should also check for cataracts and glaucoma, which are common as we age.

 Because your eyes are so important, I wanted to highlight the products and services I recommend to keep your eyes healthy and happy.

 Some medical insurance plans don’t include vision care.
 You may want to buy a vision insurance plan to cover your yearly eye exams and any problems that may arise.
 If you’ve avoided the eye doctor because your vision is sharp, you still need a yearly checkup for potential eye diseases before they become a problem.
 I bought a VSP individual vision plan and wrote a blog post about it with more details here.

 Dry Eye Disease

 You’ve probably seen commercials on TV about dry eye syndrome.
 It’s a common condition for menopausal women and can cause your eyes to become inflamed, red, and sensitive to light.
 Did you know you can treat it with a natural eyelid product that doesn’t contain ingredients like hypochlorous acid?
 Cliradex is a plant-derived product with an ingredient called 4-Terpineol.
 (T40) It kills bad bacteria and Demodex mites that causes dry eye.
 After suffering through a bad case of conjunctivitis recently, I can’t emphasize enough why you need to use a sanitary cleanser and wipes for your eyes.